gabe723/neri_gabe_theme/wp-content/plugins/security-ninja/readme.txt

 **What others say about the plugin**

-* <a href="http://websmush.com/security-ninja-review/">Web smush</a>
 * <a href="http://www.wpexplorer.com/wordpress-security-can-security-ninja-keep-your-site-safe/">WPExplorer</a>
 * <a href="http://tutorials7.com/security-ninja-review.html">Tutorials 7</a>
 * <a href="https://wploop.com/security-ninja-review/">WP Loop</a>
 * <a href="http://www.bitcatcha.com/blog/2016/security-ninja-plugin-review/">Bitcatcha</a>

-> > Security Ninja **PRO** has 4 additional modules: Core Scanner, Malware Scanner, Events Logger and Scheduled Scanner.
+> > Security Ninja **PRO** has 5 additional modules: Core Scanner, Malware Scanner, Auto Fixer Events Logger & Scheduled Scanner.
 They provide an all-in-one security solution for any site.
 With premium support and continuous updates Security Ninja **PRO** is a perfect tool to keep your site safe. <a href="https://wpsecurityninja.com/">See what the PRO version offers</a>